• Skip to primary navigation

 ANOHANA

-Anohana is the story of six friends that grew apart but are reunited due to one special person.
-The story focuses on mainly Jinta Yadomi who is a recluse that skips school to stay home and play video games.
+Anohana is the story of six friends who grew apart but are reunited due to one special person.
+The story focuses on mainly Jinta Yadomi who is a recluse who skips school to stay home and play video games.
 But, things change when his childhood friend Menma appears and asks him to grant a forgotten wish.

 He believes he is hallucinating due to the summer heat because Menma died a few years ago and decides to ignore her request.
 His mind is later changed when he continues to see her ghost.
 He begins to convince the rest of their childhood friends to help fulfill her wish so her spirit can finally rest.